MPC-SoK/frameworks/scalemamba/README.md

 Please note that any changes you make in the container are not persistent.

 ## Architecture
-SCALE-MAMBA executes a two-phase GMW-based protocol.
+SCALE-MAMBA executes a two-phase hybrid protocol.
-The phases run back-to-back with a single executable.
+The preprocessing and execution phases run back-to-back with a single executable.
 Users need to configure the parameters for the computation, compile the program with those parameters, and then run each computation party.